HalifaxAl/DupePix/README.md

 # DupePix: A Photo Management Tool

-DupePix is a full-stack desktop application designed to help you find and manage duplicate photos on your computer.
-The application uses a Python backend to scan a specified directory and identify duplicates, and an Electron/React frontend for a user-friendly experience.
+DupePix is a desktop application designed to help you find and manage duplicate images within a selected directory.
+It uses file hashing to accurately identify identical images, providing a simple and effective way to clean up your photo collections.

 ## Features

-- **Splash Screen:** A branded splash screen is displayed on startup.
-- **Native Directory Selection:** Uses the operating system's native file dialog to select a directory.
-- **Photo Hashing & Analysis:** The backend processes photos to generate hashes and find duplicates.
+*   **Directory Selection:** Natively select any directory on your computer to scan for images.
+*   **Duplicate Detection:** Utilizes a Python backend to perform an efficient hash-based scan, accurately identifying identical image files.
+*   **Interactive UI:** A clean user interface built with React shows the scan progress, including a real-time count of hashed files.
-- **User Feedback:** The frontend provides real-time status updates on the scanning process.
+*   **Visual Feedback:** An engaging animation provides visual feedback during the hashing process.
+*   **Results Display:** Duplicate image sets are clearly displayed for review.
+*   **Restart Functionality:** Easily start a new scan with the "Start Over" button, which resets the application to its initial state.

-## Technology Stack
+## Core Technologies

--   **Frontend:** React, TypeScript
--   **Desktop Framework:** Electron, TypeScript
--   **Backend:** Python, Flask
+This project is built with a modern stack, separating the user interface, desktop integration, and backend logic into distinct parts:

+*   **Frontend:** [React](https://reactjs.org/) with [TypeScript](https://www.typescriptlang.org/) and [Vite](https://vitejs.dev/) for a fast, modern user interface.
+*   **Desktop App:** [Electron](https://www.electronjs.org/) to wrap the web frontend into a cross-platform desktop application.
+*   **Backend:** [Python](https://www.python.org/) with [Flask](https://flask.palletsprojects.com/) to handle the computationally intensive task of scanning directories and hashing image files.
 -   **Styling:** CSS
 ## Project Structure

-The project is structured as a monorepo with three main components:
+The project is structured as a monorepo with three main components.
+Key files and directories are highlighted below:

 ```
 DupePix/
+├── backend/
-├── backend/        # Python Flask server for image processing
+│   ├── backend.py        # Main Flask application file
+│   └── requirements.txt  # Python dependencies
+│
+├── electron/
-├── electron/       # Electron wrapper for the desktop application
+│   ├── main.ts           # Electron main process
+│   ├── preload.ts        # Script to bridge main and renderer processes
+│   └── package.json      # Electron-specific dependencies and scripts
+│
-├── frontend/       # React/TypeScript user interface
+├── frontend/
+│   ├── src/
+│   │   ├── components/   # Reusable React components
+│   │   ├── App.tsx       # Main application component
+│   │   └── useScan.ts    # Hook for backend communication
+│   └── package.json      # Frontend dependencies and scripts
+│
 ├── .gitignore
 └── README.md
 ```

+This extended view provides much more context about where the important logic resides in each part of the application, which is extremely valuable for anyone looking to understand or contribute to the code.

 ## Getting Started